CUBRID/cubrid-manual/en/shard.rst

 **auto increment is valid only in each shard DB**

 The auto increment attribute or SERIAL is valid within each shard DB only.
 So a result different from the intended result may be returned.

-**Configuring SHARD is impossible between heterogeneous databases**

-Configuring SHARD is impossible between heterogeneous databases.
-For example, CUBRID and MySQL cannot be configured as one SHARD system.